-We get this question a lot and we see a lot of people saying that they don’t want the EZBoard because we are not using the latest 2209 drivers from Trinamic.
+We get this question a lot and we see some people saying that they don’t want the EZBoard because we are not using the latest TMC2209 drivers from Trinamic.
 The choice to go with the TMC2208 over the TMC2209 has many reasons that have to do with the machines the board is intended for and the design cycle of our board.
 There are absolutely zero differences in print quality between the 2208 and 2209 since they are both using the same core technologies to control the motors and they are the same noise levels.

 #1 – Engineering and Testing Cycle

 TLDR; It takes time to test the hardware and firmware to ensure stability and reliability.
 The TMC2209s are still very new so a board cannot be tested for 10+ months when using the TMC2209s when they have not been out for that long.

 Not many know but our EZBoard was in development back at the end of August 2018.
 We had our first prototypes made and testing of the hardware and software started in August 2018.
 Marlin 2.0 was very much in it’s infancy and required a lot of work to get it stable and working on most boards at the time.
 The TMC2208 drivers have been out for a long time now and well supported in many firmware that our 3D printers use.
 In addition to that we also went with the high end LPC1769 over the cheap (and limited) STM32F1XX processors due to its large memory, fast CPU speed, on-board EEPROM memory, and great support in the Marlin firmware.
 We made about 6 different internal revisions to our board over the next 10 months before the official release in June 2019.
 The TMC2209s were rumored right around the time of launch and availability was extremely sparse (and still is hard to get due to poor yields at TMC).